-In Fremont, California, there are specific taxes that are enforced on employees, which are deducted from their paychecks.
-The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Fremont, Michigan, some taxes are levied on employees, and deducted from their paychecks.
+Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

 It's imperativel to be aware of one fact: if you're self-employed, you still have to pay these taxes.
 And it's your responsibility (or the responsibility of someone you hire for this purpose) to figure out precisely how much you owe.

 In most cases, employers make all the necessary calculations to determine how much needs to be deducted from an employee's check to pay these taxes.
 It's typically very simple, and any decent payroll software can automate this process.
 But the self-employed are liable for figuring this out for themselves, or hiring an accountant to do it.

 If you own a sole-proprietorship, or work mainly as an independent contractor, you need to pay the "self-employment tax" if you derive any substantial amount of income from self-employment.
 You must pay these taxes if your income from self-employment is more than annually.